reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 ### Actions {/*actions*/}

 A common use case in React apps is to perform a data mutation and then update state in response.
 For example, when a user submits a form to change their name, you will make an API request, and then handle the response.
+In the past, you would need to handle pending states, errors, optimistic updates, and sequential requests manually.

-Since this is an async request, you need to handle the pending state in a separate useState call:
+For example, you could handle the pending state in `useState`:

 ```js {5,8,10}
 const [name, setName] = useState('');